JayaAnim/kdbe/README.md

 - `v73`:
   - Changes `django.views.FormView` to have a configurable `action` parameter.
+  - Changes the order in which `django.views.TableView` accesses objects to get values.
+It now favors "getter" methods over explicit values on the object itself.
 - `v72`:
   - Changes `django.sass` middleware to only target `<style>` tags which have the `sass` attribute.
   - Allows `django.views.mixins.RelatedObject` to accept a `related_object` kwarg for use with partials.